Privacy & Terms

-We use some few 3rd party services for analytics and error tracking.
+We use some few 3rd party services for analytics and error tracking on the Gyroscope platform.
 They are extremely secure and used by most of the top internet companies.
 These services include Segment.com, Google Analytics, MixPanel, New Relic, Fabric & Sentry.

-If you are worried about others seeing your data, you can make your account private (the default setting) or remove any friends you have added — and no one will be able to see any of your stuff.
+If you are worried about others seeing your data, you can keep your account private (the default setting) or remove any friends you have added — and no one will be able to see any of your stuff.

 Disconnecting an integration from settings will delete all of the data loaded from that account.
 It may take a few minutes to an hour to finish the delete, depending on how much stuff needs to be removed.
 For example, if you wanted to remove all photos on your profile, you could disconnect your Instagram and Twitter from the settings page.
 If at first it doesn't work, it is in progress and you can check back later to confirm that it has been fully removed.